 The PhD Programme is a four year full-time programme.
 You must be able to commit full-time to the programme.

 This is not a practice-based PhD.
 Final examination of the PhD is by thesis and viva.

-We have a number of fully-funded scholarships available for UK residents to apply for (resident in the UK for at least the last three years) and a small number of scholarships for EU/International students to apply for.
+For September 2018 intake we have a number of fully-funded scholarships available for UK residents to apply for (resident in the UK for at least the last three years) and a small number of scholarships for EU/International students to apply for.
 The stipend last year was £16,262 per annum tax free, and all fees for the programme are paid for.
 We do also consider self-funding students.

 HOW TO APPLY